 As you experiment in your own kitchen or if you choose to try our foods, never forget my kitchen motto...Good food can be GREAT all by itself!!!

 Thank you for being here and supporting our company!

 Shirley Burris (CEO)

-I grew up on a farm where we sold fruits and vegetables.
-It was a roadside produce stand, later to become Stauffer’s of Kissel Hill, Lancaster County, Pennsylvania.
-When I was three years old, my dad died at the young age of 47.
-He left 11 children.
-I was the youngest.
-Our fruit and vegetable farm was how my mother continued to support our family.
+In the beginning, our farm sold mostly fruits and vegetables.
+It was a roadside produce stand, later to become Stauffer’s of Kissel Hill in Lititz, PA.
+When I was just three years old, my father died at the young age of 47.
+Our fruit and vegetable farm was how my mother continued to support our family after this tragedy.
 I had many opportunities to watch my older siblings and learn life’s lessons at an early age.
-One of those lessons was making our work enjoyable and experiencing the rewards that came from working as a team.
+One of those lessons was making our work enjoyable and experiencing the rewards that came from working as team.
 There was no distinction between genders.
-Work was done by boys and girls alike.
+Hard work and effort was expected by boys and girls alike.

-When the pitching and stacking was completed, it was time for the reward - eating watermelon - which for us was our candy.
-That is how I learned that real food is good - all by itself.
+When the pitching and stacking was completed, it was time for the reward...eating watermelon.
+For us, watermelon was as good as candy.
+That is how I learned that good food is great all by itself.

 We ate our watermelon by the light of the moon standing along mother’s garden.
-In those days—all watermelons had big black seeds—not like the hybrids we know of these days.
+In those days all watermelons had big black seeds, not like the hybrids we know today.
 We would have a contest to see who could spit the seed the furthest.
-As you can imagine, I never won any of the games but I don’t remember caring because it was so much fun.
+As you can imagine, being the youngest, I never won any of the seed games but I don’t remember caring...it was so much fun!
 I called that time “watermelon moon” and sometimes I even thought the moon looked like a big round watermelon.

-Through the years, this has become one of my favorite childhood memories and lessons—work hard and have fun—and most of the times it involved food—really good—wholesome foods—home grown and eaten immediately.
-This is probably why I enjoy creating foods to market through Burris Country Kitchen™.
-It is real food—and very rewarding to work together with a team of people doing something that I love.
+Through the years, this has become one of my favorite childhood memories and lessons...work hard and have fun!
+This is probably why I so enjoy my labor with Burris Country Kitchen.
+Hard work combined with a truckload of fun makes some very good food for all to enjoy!